La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 > _I have the car._

 ralte
-: $x_1$ keeps $x_2$ in their possesion
+: $x_1$ keeps $x_2$ in their possession

 ---

-If you own, possess something according to some law or documents you should use **ponse**:
+If you own, possess something according to some law or documents, you should use **ponse**:

 > **mi ponse le karce**
 > _I own the car._
+> _I have the car._

 ponse
 : $x_1$ owns $x_2$

 ### Scope

+The order of
+* terms, starting with numbers,
+* modal terms, and
-The order of terms starting with numbers, modal terms and modal particles of relation constructs matters and is to be read left to right:
+* modal particles of relation constructs,

+matters and should be read from left to right:

 > **ci le pendo cu tavla re le verba**
 > _There are three friends, each talking to two children._

-The overall number of children here maybe as high as 6.
+The overall number of children here may be as high as six.

-By using **zo'u** we can make our sentence more clear:
+By using **zo'u**, we can make our sentence clearer:

 > **ci da poi me le pendo ku'o re de poi me le verba zo'u da tavla de**
 > _For three **da** which are among the friends, for two **de** which are among the children: **da** talks to **de**._

-Here we see that each of the friends is said to talk to two children, and it might be different children each time; up to six children in total.
+Here, we see that each of the friends is said to talk to two children, and it might be different children each time, with up to six children in total.

-How then are we to express the other interpretation, in which just two children are involved?
-We cannot just reverse the order of variables in the prenex to
+How then can we express the other interpretation, in which just two children are involved?
+We cannot merely reverse the order of variables in the prenex to:

 > **re de poi me le verba ku'o ci da poi me le pendo zo'u da tavla de**
 > _For two **de** which are among the children, for three **da** which are among the friends, **da** talks to **de**_

-for although we have now limited the number of children to exactly two, we end up with an indeterminate number of friends, from three to six.
-The distinction is called a “scope distinction”: in the first example **ci da poi me le pendo** is said to have wider scope than **re de poi me le verba**, and therefore precedes it in the prenex.
-In the second example the reverse is true.
+Although we have now limited the number of children to exactly two, we end up with an indeterminate number of friends, ranging from three to six.
+This distinction is called a “scope distinction”: in the first example, **ci da poi me le pendo** is said to have a wider scope than **re de poi me le verba**, and therefore precedes it in the prenex.
+In the second example, the reverse is true.

-To make to scope equal we use a special conjunction **ce'e** connecting two nouns:
+To make the scope equal, we use a special conjunction **ce'e** connecting two nouns:

 > **ci da poi me le pendo ce'e re de poi me le verba cu tavla**
 > **ci le pendo ce'e re le verba cu tavla**
 > _Three friends [and] two children, talk._

-which picks out two groups, one of three friends and the other of two children, and says that each of the friends talks to each of the children.
+This picks out two groups, one of three friends and the other of two children, and says that each of the friends talks to each of the children.

 The order matters with modal particles modifying main relation constructs too: